Home > Questions & answers about the Südtirol Drei Zinnen Alpine Run

 Is there a spectator shuttle?

-There is a shuttle for spectators, but there is still a short distance to the finish that must be covered on foot (1.5 hours).
+There is a shuttle for spectators, although there is still a short distance to walk to get to the finish area (1.5 hours).

 What happens in bad weather?